aabtop/vidconf_device/README.md

 the video conference URL.
 Then you can turn off the remote desktop and sit back in your couch and chat.

+The main entry point of the configuration described in this repository is the [ansible_setup.yaml](ansible_setup.yaml) Ansible setup file.

 ## Install

 Prepare the device by flashing it with Ubuntu (version 18.04 is verified to